Find the answers to some frequently asked questions.

 What if my child needs to go through Clearing?

-Clearing is available for students who are applying after 30 June who did not receive or accept any offers or did not get the grades they were expecting.
-Although some courses may already be full, there are usually many opportunities available in Clearing, both for those who have missed their conditions and those who have had a last-minute change of heart about their university or course.
+Clearing is available for students who are not currently holding an offer for university, perhaps because they did not receive or accept any offers, did not get the grades they were expecting, have had a change of heart about their university or course or are applying after 30 June.
+Although some courses may already be full, there are usually some opportunities available in Clearing.

-For students who already have their results, Clearing will be available from 5 July, though the main Clearing period begins on A-level results day (Tuesday 10 August).
+For students who already have their results, early Clearing will be available from early July, though the main Clearing period begins on A-level results day.
 You will be able to check our website at that time to see which courses are available and find out how your child can contact us to discuss making a Clearing application.

 UCAS also offers a personalised service called Clearing Plus which will show your child relevant course vacancies at universities using what they already know from your child’s application.

 You can find out more about Clearing on the UCAS website.